 Where to eat in Dubai when on a budget?
 Dubai may have five-star or seven-star hotels, and luxury dining but don’t be surprised to know that there are many hole-in-the-wall ethnic eateries and authentic local corner joints that remain favorite among local Emiratis, Muslim expatriates, and regular visitors.
 Dubai is home to people from many nationalities with a wide range of budgets.

 There are also plenty of vegetarian restaurants that are affordable and filling.

 Ravi is not just a local hero but also a global name among tourists visiting Dubai.
 They serve Pakistani dishes that steal the heart of many, from taxi drivers to professional expatriates.
-Do try the biryani, mixed grill, peshwari mutton, chicken kadai or chicken Mughlai.
+Do try the biryani, mixed grill, peshwari mutton, chicken kadai, or chicken Mughlai.
 Make sure you don’t miss out on the freshly made naan bread.
-It is advised to come for breakfast to try their famous haleem (stew made of wheat) or nihari (meat stew).
-Ravi restaurant is a very simple restaurant serving food on the plastic table that is light on the wallet but is packed with flavours.
+It is advised to come for breakfast to try their famous haleem (a stew made of wheat) or nihari (meat stew).
+Ravi restaurant is a very simple restaurant serving food on a plastic table that is light on the wallet but is packed with flavors.

 Location: Shop # 245, Al Dhiyafa Rd, Opp.
 Emirates Co-operative Society, Al Satwa, Dubai